+ and more!

 To get paid on time, we need a simple and clear way to let our client know what is being billed in each invoice.
 That’s where this architecture invoice template comes in.
 The spreadsheet is set up to let you detail your task either by phase or by hour based on your contract terms.

 How to Create an Architecture Invoice

-- Put in your email to download the free Gantt chart template above.
+- Put in your email to download the invoice template for architects above.
 You will get an email with a link to download the template in both Excel and Google Sheets formats.

 - Make a copy of the Google sheet template into your own Google Drive or open the Excel template.